coleifer/peewee/docs/peewee/api.rst

       the new alias is ``None``, then the original column-like object is returned.

+.. class:: BindTo(node, dest)

+   Represent the binding of a given expression/value to a destination.
+Created by :meth:`ColumnBase.bind_to`.

 .. class:: Negated(node)

    Represents a negated column-like object.

 .. class:: Value(value, converter=None, unpack=True)